vulkomilev/oumi/docs/user_guides/judge/custom_prompt.md

-# Customizing Prompts and Examples
+# Custom Prompts

-This is the simplest and most common way to customize a judge.
+The simplest and most common way to customize a judge is by customizing the prompts and the few-shot examples.

 ## Judge Attribute Structure